zfuller7/PersonalProjects/README.md

 This repository is a collection of small projects.
 These projects are meant to demonstrate what I can do.

 ## List of Projects
 - Image Recovery.
-This project demonstrates how image resolution can be improved using SVD and thresholding.
+This project demonstrates how image resolution can be improved using SVD and thresholding. **Temporarily removed this project while I make improvements.**
    - Image Recovery.pdf contains images and explanation.
    - Image Recovery.R contains code.